martinakraus/angular-intro-workshop/06_Testing/Task23_PageInteraction.md

     - save the new book
     - navigate back to the start page
     - assert that one more book is in the list as before
+    - Check for the `data-test`-Attributes inside the `BookNewComponent` to select the inputs

 ## Hints